maRce10/marce10.github.com/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in understanding how behavior has evolved and which factors have influenced it, spanning both cultural and evolutionary timescales.
-I am also interested in the possible macro-evolutionary consequences of these processes.
-I tackle these questions by studying the communication systems of (mostly neotropical) taxa, making use of 'single species' behavioral studies, comparative phylogenetic methods and cutting-edge data analyses.
+I am interested in understanding the factors that have shaped behavior across both cultural and evolutionary timescales.
+I am also interested in the potential macro-evolutionary consequences of these processes.
+To explore these questions, I study the communication systems of various taxa, with a particular focus on neotropical species.
+My research combines single-species behavioral studies, comparative phylogenetic methods, and cutting-edge data analysis approaches.

-I also enjoy developing my own computational tools for customizing data analysis.
-I'm deeply involved in the development of software packages for the analysis of behavioral data.
-I have created the R package [warbleR](https://cran.r-project.org/package=warbleR) that provides functions to streamline high-throughput acoustic analysis of animal sounds.
-I also made available two R packages, [Rraven](https://cran.r-project.org/package=Rraven) and [NatureSounds](https://cran.r-project.org/package=NatureSounds), that aim to simplify the use of R for bioacoustic research.
-More recently I released the R packages [baRulho](https://cran.r-project.org/package=baRulho), to quantify acoustic signal transmission and degradation, and [ohun](https://cran.r-project.org/package=ohun), to optimize automatic detection.
-New functions as well as other more elaborated analyses are detailed in my blog [coded bioacoustics](https://marce10.github.io/coded_bioacoustics/).
+In addition to my research, I am particularly involved in creating software packages for analyzing behavioral data.
+I developed the R packages [warbleR](https://cran.r-project.org/package=warbleR), which provides functions to streamline high-throughput acoustic analysis of animal sounds, and [Rraven](https://cran.r-project.org/package=Rraven) designed to simplify the integration of Raven Pro for bioacustic analysis workflows in R. I also created the R packages [baRulho](https://cran.r-project.org/package=baRulho), to quantify acoustic signal transmission and degradation, and [ohun](https://cran.r-project.org/package=ohun), to optimize automatic detection.

 <div style="background-color: #e9f5f9; color: black; margin: 20px; padding: 14px;  border-radius: 5px; height:100%;">